Pi1998/AwesomeBooks-ES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- We thank Microverse Reviewers for reviewing our pull requests.
+- I truely appreciate Microverse Reviewers for reviewing pull requests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>